 This course considers the relationship between economic crises and the cluster of policy solutions known as ‘austerity’.These are issues of great contemporary relevance and urgency, but the course also situates them within a broader historical and theoretical discussion.
 It asks why austerity is often seen as the most efficacious solution to economic downturn, and considers whether the resort to austerity in the present repeats errors of the past in light of the history of crises of capitalism.
 The course seeks to understand the intellectual roots of ‘austerity’ and examines the institutional and ideational factors that explain its widespread use by policy-makers in the present period.
 The course considers whether austerity as a policy package is either compatible with or sustainable under democratic politics.
 The course examines the social impact of austerity budgeting in areas such as public health and discusses the emergent politics of anti-austerity on both sides of the political spectrum.
 The course draws mostly on literature from the political science subfields of comparative and international economy.
 Students will also be asked to read some texts from the literatures in macroeconomics, economic history, sociology and public health.

 - Introduction: the key themes of the course

-Economic crises in historical perspective 1
+- Economic crises in historical perspective 1

-Economic crises in historical perspective 2
+- Economic crises in historical perspective 2

 - Austerity: the default condition of capitalist democracies?

-Austerity: the history of an idea
+- Austerity: the history of an idea

 - Governing (through?) austerity

-Austerity and democracy
+- Austerity and democracy

-Are we all austerians now?
+- Are we all austerians now?

 - The social consequences of austerity 1 (social policy and public health)

 - The social consequences of austerity 2 (gender)

-Resisting austerity from the extremes
+- Resisting austerity from the extremes

 On completion of the course, students should (a) be able to demonstrate familiarity with the main academic and policy debates about the relationship between economic crises and austerity politics; (b) be able to relate concepts and theories about crisis and austerity to concrete empirical cases, both historical and contemporary; (c) be able to make informed, analytical evaluations of rival approaches on questions relating to economic crisis and austerity, and (d) be able to think critically about the broader analytical significance of debates about economic crisis and austerity to the fields of comparative and international political economy.
 In examining the relationship between economic crises and austerity, the course asks students to consider a wide range of literature and to assess its significance its importance to questions of contemporary policy relevance in (though not necessarily confined to) Europe.